Entrées par

 Copper foil: On one or both sides of the substrate, a thin layer of copper foil is covered, and a fine circuit path is formed through processes such as etching or laser cutting.

-Solder mask: In order to protect the circuit and prevent short circuits, a layer of solder mask is usually applied on top of the copper foil, leaving only the component pins and connection points that need to be soldered exposed.
+Masque de soudure: In order to protect the circuit and prevent short circuits, a layer of solder mask is usually applied on top of the copper foil, leaving only the component pins and connection points that need to be soldered exposed.

 2. Function and use